Gimme More: Cover versions, samples and media appearances

 "Gimme More" has been sampled in many songs, including Girl Talk's "Give Me a Beat" (2008) and Charles Hamilton's "Devil in a Light Pink Dress" (2009).
 In the episode "Michael Scott Paper Company" of the television series The Office, the character of Michael Scott is driving his convertible listening to Lady Gaga's "Just Dance" (2008).
 When he stops the car, he looks into the camera and says "It's Britney, bitch", mistaking Gaga for Spears.
 During an episode of the television series Kath & Kim, the character of Brett Craig screams the catch phrase before starting a fight in a bar.
 During a skit in a 2008 episode of The Ellen DeGeneres Show, in which Ellen DeGeneres and Spears sang Christmas carols through a neighborhood, DeGeneres said the catch phrase when knocking on a door.
 "It's Britney, bitch" was also included in a video backdrop during the performance of "Human Nature" (1995) in Madonna's 2008–09 Sticky & Sweet Tour.
 In the video, Spears was trapped in an elevator and tried to get out.
 At the end of the performance, the doors opened to reveal Spears saying the catch phrase.
 On November 6, 2008, in the Los Angeles show at Dodger Stadium, Spears joined Madonna onstage halfway through the performance.
 In 2012, "Gimme More" was covered on Glee during its second Britney Spears tribute episode.
 "Britney 2.0" features "Gimme More" which is performed by Heather Morris and heavily parodies Spears's infamous 2007 MTV Music Video Awards performance.
 Spears and will.i.am's single "Scream & Shout" samples the phrase "Britney, bitch!".
 Rapper Jay-Z sampled the line "It's Britney, bitch!" in "BBC", a song on his 2013 album Magna Carta Holy Grail.
-The song appears in the 2019 American crime drama film Hustlers.
+The song appears in the 2019 American crime drama film Hustlers and appears as part of the track list for Just Dance 2024 Edition.
+The song also appeared as a soundtrack on Grand Theft Auto V on the radio station Non Stop Pop FM.